jackgray/spotlight/infra-stack/README.md

 ## S3 Data source:

 MinIO hosts S3 buckets on bare metal, with pooling and tiering support with AWS S3 support for overflow cold storage.
 One bucket will hold raw source data to be processed, while another bucket will hold a Clickhouse database.
-Tiering is leveraged to create cold back ups as well as extended caching beyond memory allotments
+Tiering is leveraged to create cold back ups as well as extended caching beyond memory allotments.

+Clickhouse instances can run in distributed mode and be completely agnostic to where the data is mounted, decoupling db endpoints from storage.
+Some db servers could be on the same machine as S3 and this would be quite fast, but it's also not a requirement, and allows better configurability over data replication and availability efforts, including expansion to other S3 sources or autoscaling via Equinox bare metal instances.

 ## Data Retrieval